jbisetto/train-station-game/README.md

 - Multilingual support with Japanese text and audio
 - Voice input and speech recognition
 - Text selection and clipboard integration
-- Dog companion that follows you around
+- Hachiko, your loyal dog companion who serves as both a Japanese language instructor and guide
-- Progressive gameplay with multiple NPCs
+- Progressive gameplay with multiple NPCs in a simulated Japanese train station environment

 ## Troubleshooting